Gitoffthelawn/sp-autoplan/README.md

 ## Installation

-1. Download `sp-autoplan-plugin.zip` from the [latest release](https://github.com/YOUR_USERNAME/sp-autoplan/releases/latest)
+1. Download `sp-autoplan-plugin.zip` from the [latest release](https://github.com/00sapo/sp-autoplan/releases/latest)
-2. Extract the zip file to a folder
-3. In Super Productivity: **Settings > Plugins > Load Plugin from Folder**
+2. In Super Productivity: **Settings > Plugin > Load Plugin**
-4. Select the extracted folder
+3. Enable the AutoPlan plugin
-5. Click the AutoPlan button (⚡) in the side panel
+4. Click on the AutoPlan button (🪄) in the top bar

 ## Quick Start